natitedros/Competitive-Programming/README.md

 # Competitive-Programming
-### Ongoing practice codes of the challenges and questions I have solved from Leetcode, HackerRank, and CodeForces
+### Ongoing Data Structures and Algorithms repository I use to save my Leetcode and Codeforces solutions for questions.